shubhmadhavan/Progress-Bar/README.md

 # Progress-Bar
-A Minimalist, Portable and Light-weight Progress Bar Application for Windows.
+A Minimalist, Portable and Light-weight Progress Bar app for Windows.

 # Features
 -Basic Functionality: Assign Name, Progress and Total values to Task of Choice